 Brass buttons is the common name given to the plant Leptinella squalida.
 This very low growing, vigorously spreading plant is a good choice for rock gardens, the spaces between flagstones, and lawns where turf won’t grow.
 Keep reading to learn more Leptinella information, including the growing and care of brass button plants.

-Brass buttons gets its name from the small yellow to green flowers it produces in the spring.
+The brass buttons plant gets its name from the small yellow to green flowers it produces in the spring.
 The plant is in the daisy family, and its flowers look very much like the centers of daisy flowers, minus the long white petals.
-These small, hard looking flowers are said to resemble buttons.
+These small, hard-looking flowers are said to resemble buttons.

 Leptinella brass button plants are native to New Zealand but are widespread now.
 They are hardy from USDA zones 4 through 9, though just what that means depends on the zone.
 In 9 and 10, the plants are evergreen and will last all year.
 In colder climates, the leaves may die back.